Architecture¶

 select_agent(categories) — dispatches to the right agent:

-- Empty set → full_agent (conversational fallback)
+- Empty set → full_agent (conversational fallback / no confident match)

 - {"utility"} only → utility_agent